- Sample cicchetti and explore ornate palaces in Venice

-|Day 1||Arrive in Milan, Transfer to Bologna||Bologna|
+|Day 1||Arrive in Milan, Transfer to Bologna, Emilia-Romagna's Foodie Capital||Bologna|

-|Day 2||Highlights and Tastes of Bologna||Bologna|
+|Day 2||Highlights & Tastes of Bologna||Bologna|

-|Day 4||Bologna to Venice, Walking Tour||Venice|
+|Day 4||Train to Venice, Guided Walking Tour||Venice|

-|Day 5||Self-Guided Visit to Murano, Torcello, & Burano Islands||Venice|
+|Day 5||Self-Guided Visit to Murano, Torcello & Burano Islands||Venice|

-|Day 6||Venice to Verona, Guided Tour||Verona|
+|Day 6||Train to Verona, Guided Walking Tour||Verona|

-|Day 7||Guided Tour of Lake Garda from Verona||Verona|
+|Day 7||Guided Tour of Lake Garda, Return to Verona||Verona|

-|Day 11||Milan to Turin, Street Food Tour||Turin|
+|Day 11||Train to Turin, Street Food Tour||Turin|

-|Day 12||Piedmont Wine Tour||Turin|
+|Day 12||Langhe Hills Wine Tour||Turin|

 |Day 13||Visit Sacra di San Michele Abbey||Turin|